Drumsticks1/TS3-LogDataViewer/README.md

 - File upload list

 #### Control Section
+- Select which tables you want to be built and displayed.
 - Update the current XML via a button.
 - Generate a new XML via a button (useful when changing log directories or after an failed database migration).
 - Timestamps of the XML creation (local time of the server and UTC).
 - Count of the currently connected clients.
-- Navbar (fixed at the bottom of the page) which contains the following buttons (scroll buttons of not included tables won't appear):
+- Navbar (fixed at the bottom of the page) which contains the following buttons (scroll buttons of unselected tables won't appear):
   - Scroll back to top
   - Scroll to client table
   - Scroll to ban table